SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Alibaba ActionTrail Root Login

 This signal detects when a successful root account login occurred within an Alibaba account.
-This privileged account should seldomly be used within an Alibaba cloud environment.
+This privileged account should seldom be used within an Alibaba cloud environment.

 ## Alibaba ActionTrail Secrets Manager Activity